wurstscript/wurstscript.github.io/_doc/stdlib/data/hashmap.md

 ### Intro

 A hash table, also known as hash map is a data structure that can map keys to values.
-It should be used instead of the if you don't require two keys.
+It should be used instead of the `hashtable` type if you don't require two keys.
 Unlike the Jass `hashtable` which exposes a wide amount of functions to load, save and remove values, the `class HashMap<K, V>` is generic with `K` being the type of the key and `V` being the type of the value you want to save.